caulfield/tapes/CONTRIBUTING.md

 3. Add specs for your unimplemented feature or bug fix.
 4. Run `rake`.
 If your specs pass, return to step 3.
 5. Implement your feature or bug fix.
-6. Run `bundle exec rake spec`.
+6. Run `spec`.
 If your specs fail, return to step 5.
 7. Add, commit, and push your changes.
 8. [Submit a pull request.][pr]